-Premises liability, often called slip and fall, refers to the responsibility of property owners to provide reasonably safe conditions to people on their premises.
+“Premises liability” refers to the responsibility of property owners to provide reasonably safe conditions for lawful visitors on their premises.

-- File a report with the property owner or manager and obtain a copy of that report including time, location and witnesses to your incident.
+- File a report with the property owner or manager and obtain a copy of that report, including time, location, and witnesses to your incident.

 - Take photos of the scene where the incident occurred immediately.
 This will be very important for your case, should the area in question be repaired shortly after your injury.